Quickly create your Rhode Island Health Care Directive and Living Will

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create a power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For One Person

-- Create a last will and testament that’s customized to your wishes and your state’s laws
+- A last will and testament that’s customized to your wishes

-- Free changes and revisions to your will for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create an attorney-approved power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

 If you ever become medically incapacitated, you may not be able to communicate your treatment choices.
 Your family members and doctors may then make medical decisions for you that you would not have wanted.
-If you would like to make your own choice on the refusal of life support in the event of a terminal condition, you can do so through a health care directive and living will.
+If you would like to make your own choice on the refusal of life support in the event of a terminal condition, you can do so through a living will.
 Although this can be unpleasant to consider, it ensures that you do not receive unwanted future treatments.

 FindLaw provides everything you need:

-Health Care Directive & Living Will
+Health Care Directive

 For One Person

-A do-it-yourself health care directive & living will that’s easy to personalize.
+A do-it-yourself health care directive that’s easy to personalize.

 BEST VALUE